skanatek/skanatek.github.io/_includes/introductory-task-page-top.md

   - Carefully re-read the task description, make sure you have understood the task correctly.
   - If the previous step does not help, copy the text you are not sure about (Error text for software engineers, definitions for all the others) and try to perform a problem research with Google/DuckDuckGo.
   - If the previous step does not help, create a detailed question in regards to your problem and post it on a respective site of the StackExchange network (some useful sites are Software Engineering, Graphic Design, UX, Startups (business-related), English Language and Usage and Writers among others).
 Your question should contain links to resources that you have found during your problem research.
-  - If the previous step does not help, send your question to introductory.tasks@tunnll.com including the word “Question” in the subject.
+  - If the previous step does not help, send your question to info@skanatek.se including the word “Question” in the subject.
 Your email should include a link to your question on the StackExchange network.
 Ambiguous questions like “It does not work” or “I do not know how to do that” will remain unanswered.

 ## How to actually apply for this position

 In order to apply for a position, please do the following:

 - Complete Part One of the introductory task.
-- Send an email to careers@tunnll.com:
+- Send an email to info@skanatek.se:
   - Subject: Applying for (Position title) - (Your full name)
   - Body:
     - Full name.